Endometriosis Excision Specialist in Palo Alto, California

 Endometriosis is one of the top three causes of female infertility

-Painful periods, endometriosiss most classic symptom, is the leading cause of missed work and school in young girls and women
+Extremely painful menstruation, endometriosis’ most commonly known symptom, is the leading cause of missed work and school in young girls and women, according to one NIH study

 Endometriosis is also frequently undiagnosed in teenage girls, due to persistent medical myths, like the false belief that pain with periods is normal or that teenagers rarely get endometriosis